Full List of U.S. Alaska Lounge Locations, Hours, Amenities, & Partners

 Alaska Lounge members have access to select Qantas Club locations.
 The Alaska Lounge guest policy applies, and members and guests do not have access to Qantas’ First Class lounges.

-There are only 2 U.S. Qantas lounge locations listed as available to Alaska Lounge members: Honolulu Intl (HNL) and Los Angeles Intl (LAX; business lounge).
+There are only 2 U.S. Qantas lounge locations listed as available to Alaska Lounge members: Honolulu (HNL) and Los Angeles (LAX; business lounge).

 Additional Partner Lounges

-There are 7 additional partner lounges in the U.S. where Alaska Lounge members have access.
-They are quite a mix, including United Clubs and other partnerships.
+There are 5 additional partner lounges in the U.S. to which Alaska Lounge members have access.
+They are quite a mix, including United Club and other partnerships:

 House Rules

-You can find information about Alaska Lounge house rules here.
-The rules are pretty standard, so if you’re generally a courteous traveler, you’ll be just fine.
+The Alaska Lounge house rules here are pretty standard, so if you’re generally a courteous traveler, you’ll be just fine.

 Final Thoughts